 |CT Scans use a special combination of x-ray and computer technology to provide highly-detailed cross sectional views of the human body.
-The Outpatient Imaging Center at Kent uses the latest in high speed, multi-slice General Electric Lightspeed scanners which are able to complete total body scans in a matter of minutes.
-CT is especially useful in viewing internal anatomy (or structure) of body parts.
+State of the art cat scan equipment is especially useful in viewing internal anatomy (or structure) of body parts.

-CT Scans are used to examine:
+CT scans are used to examine:

-- Extremities (bones and/or joints)
+- Extremities (bones and/or joints).

 Our two state-of-the-art scanners are available for convenient appointment scheduling.
 The experienced registered technologists in the Outpatient Imaging Center have additional training in the use of CT.
 All images are interpreted in a timely manner by our team of board-certified radiologists who provide a prompt report to your referring physician.